ExpressionEngine/ExpressionEngine-User-Guide/source/development/services/alert.rst

 .. method:: render()

-  Renders the alert
+  Renders the alert to HTML

-  :returns: The rendered HTML of the alert
+  :returns: The rendered HTML of the alert.
   :rtype: String

 .. method:: defer()

-  Defers rendering and displaying of the alert until the next CP request
+  Defers rendering and displaying of the alert until the next CP request.

+  :returns: $this
-  :rtype: Void
+  :rtype: Alert

 .. method:: now()

-  Queues the alert to be rendered and displayed during this request
+  Saves the alert to be rendered and displayed during this request.

+  :returns: $this
-  :rtype: Void
+  :rtype: Alert